 See the slideshow and manufacturers here: Trending Now: Metal Roofs

-Using metal as the roofing component makes your covering much more durable and a whole lot lighter.
+Using architectural sheet metal as the roofing component makes your covering much more durable and a whole lot lighter.
 For example, with traditional clay, concrete, or slate tiles, the infrastructure has to be reinforced to support the weight of the material.
 Using metal to imitate the appearance of these heavy roofing tiles, you can save money all around.

 The manufacturers of this type of roofing use a metal press to stamp out the metal shingle, allowing for endless style options for metal roofing.

 Even though this video is older, it shows how metal roofing tiles are manufactured: